prantlf/setup-v-action/README.md

 Type: `String`<br>

-The version string returned by `v -V`, for example: `V 0.3.4 692624b`.
+The actually installed version of V, as returned by `v -V`, for example: `V 0.3.4 692624b`.

 ### bin-path

 Type: `String`<br>

-The directory with the V compiler.
+The complete path to the directory with the V compiler.

 ### v-bin-path

 Type: `String`<br>

-The path to the V compiler executable.
+The complete path to the V compiler executable.

 ### used-cache

 Type: `Boolean`<br>

-Indicate if the cache was hit (`true`) or not (`false`) during the installation.
+A boolean value indicating if the installation succeeded from the cache.

 ### was-built

 Type: `Boolean`<br>

-Indicate if V was built from sources (`true`) or downloaded as a binary (`false`).
+A boolean value indicating if the V compiler was built from sources.

 ## TODO

 This is a work in progress.

 * Enable setting the action outputs.
-It fails somewhere in `crypto.getRandomValues` currently.
+They are not being set for time being.
+It fails somewhere in `crypto.getRandomValues`.

 ## License